Consistency Models

 -- Per-transaction override for non-critical writes

--- On the primary
+-- On the primary (MySQL 8.0.26+)

-INSTALL PLUGIN rpl_semi_sync_master SONAME 'semisync_master.so';
+INSTALL PLUGIN rpl_semi_sync_source SONAME 'semisync_source.so';

-SET GLOBAL rpl_semi_sync_master_enabled = 1;
+SET GLOBAL rpl_semi_sync_source_enabled = 1;

-SET GLOBAL rpl_semi_sync_master_wait_for_slave_count = 1;Asynchronous Replication
+SET GLOBAL rpl_semi_sync_source_wait_for_replica_count = 1;Asynchronous Replication

 The leader acknowledges the write as soon as it persists locally.
 Followers receive changes in the background and may lag behind by milliseconds, seconds, or — under load — minutes.